-Access into the ACNLSP area is proposed via four key entry points, including:
+Access into the ACVLSP area is proposed via four key entry points, including:

-- From the south: - An extension of Graceful Boulevard being the Secondary Transit System (STS) Route as prescribed by the AEDSP; and - The western portion of the Alkimos Waste Water Treatment Plant perimeter road. - From the north: - Extension of Commander Drive from Shorehaven Estate; and - Extension of Alkimos Drive from Alkimos Central. - The eastern road will provide two supplementary access points into the ACNSLP area from Graceful Boulevard in the south and Alkimos Drive West in the north.
+- From the south: - An extension of Graceful Boulevard being the Secondary Transit System (STS) Route as prescribed by the AEDSP; and

+- Extension of Painted Parkway being the perimeter road to the Alkimos Waste Water Treatment Plant to the north-east. - From the north: - Extension of Commander Drive from Shorehaven Estate; and - Extension of Alkimos Drive from Central Alkimos.